ejschoen/covidvis/README.md

 Toggling the “Thresholds” button will change the coloring to use even intervals between the minimum and maximum values of a measure for the selected day.
 (In threshold coloring, the only region with any intense coloring right now will be New York City…)   Click on a label in the legend to change the measure being mapped to that axis’ color.

+Toggling the "Highways" button will show or hide major and secondary highways.

+Clicking on a county will show data on a daily basis for that county, as a line plot in a modal window.
+You can toggle between linear and logarithmic axes.
+Click on the "x" at the upper right of the window to close the plot.